MaestroJolly/back-to-work/README.md

 * Enter chrome://extensions/ in chrome, then click on load unpacked and select back-to-work folder

 ## Contributions
-You can contribute to this project by simply cloning and get started as quickly as possible, then send a pull request and add your name and github profile name to the `Contributions.md` file.
+You can contribute to this project by simply cloning and get started as quickly as possible, then send a pull request.